ibm-cloud-docs/Cloudant/security/access-iam.md

 #### Unavailable endpoints
 {: #unavailable-endpoints-ai}

-The following endpoints are unavailable to requests authorized with IAM:
+The following endpoints are not available to requests authorized with IAM:

 - HTTP rewrite handlers - `/db/_design/design-doc/_rewrite/path`.